johannesnoordanus/image2gcode/README.md

 Cutting depth of the 10W laser seems to be a factor 2 though.
 Also, contrast of the 5W laser is a lot better than that of the 10W laser.
 Images engraved by the 5W laser are laser sharp and smooth, while the 10W laser images are sharp, have reasonable smoothness and twice the cutting depth.

+**Burn mode M3/M4**

+Default *image2gcode* uses constant burn mode *M3* (version 2.9.10 and later).
+This can be overruled by setting option *--no-constantburn* which selects burn mode *M4*.
+Mode *M4* is not suitable for engravings because it automatically compensates (laser)power for speed.
+This conflicts with the specific gcode settings given by *image2gcode* for each pixel.
+In fact some experiments show that *M4* causes loss of quality and image deterioration when speed is increased.
+On white oak images had too much black and grey which did not go away for substantially higher speed.
+When switched back to constant burn (*M3*) mode, the same high speed gave excellent images having a sepia (licht yellow brown) color tone.

 **Wood**

 Obviously wood hardness determines the cutting depth (relief) of the engraving and a dark color reduces the contrast of the image.
 Note also that the white balance of an engraving is possibly shifted for different types of wood.